 - Severe blood loss due to injury or accident

 - Blood loss caused by parasites

 - Cushing’s disease

 Treatment for Anemia in Dogs

-Your veterinarian will prescribe and treatment for your dog's anemia that will target their specific underlying condition.
+Your veterinarian will prescribe treatment for your dog's anemia that will target its specific underlying condition.
 This treatment could include any of the following:

 - Intravenous fluids